Florida Bridge Collapse Leaves Several Dead: Witnesses Heard Screams From Underneath Debris As Rescue Underway

 While there was no pedestrian traffic on the closed bridge, it is not known if any construction workers were on the span of concrete when it collapsed.
 According to the reports on TV News people in the area are panicking if they cannot get ahold of their loved ones.

-NBC News reports this bridge collapsed “killing several” people in the debris.
-“The Florida Highway Patrol confirmed the fatalities after multiple vehicles were crushed by the span near Florida International University’s campus.”
+According to NBC News, “The Florida Highway Patrol confirmed the fatalities after multiple vehicles were crushed by the span near Florida International University’s campus.”

 Witnesses to the pedestrian bridge collapse on Florida International University Miami campus say they "didn't hear anything, didn't see anything, it just fell." https://t.co/3kekuhfTgx pic.twitter.com/pofrpR7U94